jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 Sometimes the necessary positioning of a parent can cause limitations when positioning a child.
 Another perfect use case for a Portal.

-Let's make a dumb chat bot, that allows us to chat using emoji with shortcodes like :robot: 🤖 or :smile: 😀.
+Let's make a chat bot that allows us to send messages using emoji with shortcodes like `:robot:` 🤖 or `:smile:` 😀.
 Here's the main things it will do:

 - Allow users to type into a message box that automatically searches for potential emoji shortcodes.
 - Display a menu of those potentially matching emoji to select an insert into the message.